theochem/BFit/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/theochem/procrustes/master?filepath=docs%2Fnotebooks%2F)

-BFit is a python library for (best) fitting a convex sum of positive basis functions to any probability distribution.
+BFit is a Python library for (best) fitting a convex sum of positive basis functions to any probability distribution.
 It is primarily intended for quantum chemistry applications, where the basis functions are Gaussians and the fitted probability distribution is a scalar function like the electron density.